Red spider mites

 Spider mite symptoms

 Spider mites are easy to spot on green house plants and house plants.
 You will see fine webbing on the leaves and stems, while mottling is visible on the upper surface of leaves.
 Using a magnifying glass, look for mites and eggs on the undersides of leaves.
 The plants will lack vigour and may eventually die.

 Spider mites are typically found on house plants and greenhouse plants, but you may also spot them outdoors on fuchsias, runner beans, busy lizzies and grape vines.

-Improve air circulation in the greenhouse and boost levels of humidity by misting plants with tepid water and standing bowls of water on the benches between plants.
-Damping down the floor of the greenhouse with water will also help.
-When daytime temperatures in the greenhouse hover steadily around 21 celsius, you can try releasing the predatory mite, Phytoseiulus persimilis on to your plants.
-Alternatively, use sprays containing, fatty acids or plant oils.
+The best way to tackle spider mites is to stop it reproducing.
+They thrive in hot, dry conditions, so improve air circulation and boost levels of humidity by misting plants with tepid water and standing bowls of water on the benches between plants.
+Damping down the floor of your greenhouse with water will also help increase humidity.